By Regina Winkle-Bryan

 I ended up in Galicia last month thanks to fellow Scoopette, Nancy Todd.
 She told me that a Spanish friend from Galicia had told her that the Cies Islands have ‘the most beautiful beaches in the world’.
 I’ve got to see this, I thought, skeptically.

-Two weeks after she shared the Cies Islands tip with me, I was there on with my main-squeeze, A. I don’t mess around!
+Two weeks after she shared the Cies Islands tip with me, I was there on with my main-squeeze, Adri.
 He and I took the ferry from Vigo through the Galician fjords to get to the Cies Islands where we camped a few days.
 Normally a rainy area, while we were in Galicia there was a heatwave rolling over the region.
-It was hot, and the bright sun streamed through the ferry windows as we jetted through the Atlantic Ocean.
+The bright sun streamed through the ferry windows as we jetted through the Atlantic Ocean.

 I expected greatness from the Cies Islands.
 Usually when I have high hopes I am setting myself up for disappointment, but such was not the case on this Atlantic archipelago.
 We were both completely stunned by the beauty we encountered upon arrival on the islands.
 The happy beach-goers, the pine and eucalyptus forests, the purest water lapping up on shores the color of sugar.
 It was all too much.
 We’d found the island of Eden.
 We knew we were in a magical place.

-I told A., “Once I get in rhythm with nature, time goes really fast.
+I told Adri, “Once I get in rhythm with nature, time goes really fast.
 Whole days pass and I’ve done nothing but look at trees and eat lunch.”

 “That’s good,” he replied in a zen way.
 Neither one of us had any desire to know the time.

 So are the Cies Islands indeed the most beautiful beaches in the world?
-I think beauty is the eye of the beholder.
+I can’t say, but they are certainly some of the most beautiful beaches in Spain.